Gartner has also predicted that, by 2023, 25 per cent of employee interactions with applications will be via voice

 Voice technology in healthcare sector

-In the healthcare sector, Gartner said that remote diagnostics and elder-care applications will be enabled by VPA speakers.
+As per the study,in the healthcare sector remote diagnostics and elder-care applications will be enabled by VPA speakers.
 Some are already being piloted.

 Gartner Digital Workplace Summit